(Knoxville and Nashville)

 Nashville OTA Program Accreditation Status

-he South College - Nashville Occupational Therapy Assistant program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
+The South College - Nashville Occupational Therapy Assistant program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
 ACOTE’s telephone number c/o AOTA is (301) 652-6611 and its web address is www.acoteonline.org.
 Graduates of the program will be eligible to sit for the national certification examination for the occupational therapy assistant administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, the individual will be a Certified Occupational Therapy Assistant (COTA).
 In addition, all states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
-Note that a felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.
+Accreditation was granted for 7 years with the next site visit to be scheduled during the 2027/2028 academic year.

 - Apply to South College following the general admission procedures outlined in the South College Catalog.

 - Applicants interested in this program are required to visit the college and meet individually with an admissions representative and program faculty to ascertain if their goals can be met by the College.
 Admissions Contact Information: Knoxville (865) 251-1800 / Nashville (629) 802-3000 (OR) https://www.south.edu/admissions/

 - Complete the Occupational Therapy Assistant Program Application and submit form to the OTA Department Chair immediately after completing the general admission requirements to South College.

 - Meet at least one of the following admission requirements to the OTA Program:

 - Present documentation of a score of 19 or higher on the ACT Assessment examination